Introduction

 If no dedicated connector node exists for your database, you can use the generic DB Connector node.
 For more information on this please refer to the Connecting to other databases section.

 After you find the right Connector node for your database, double-click on the node to open the configuration dialog.
-In the Connection Settings window you can provide the basic parameters for your database, such as the database type, dialect, location, or authentication.
+In the Connection Settings window you can provide the basic parameters for your database, such as the database driver, location, or authentication.
 Then click Ok and execute the node to establish a connection.

 KNIME Analytics Platform in general provides three different types of connector nodes the File-based Connector node , the Server-based Connector node and the generic Connector nodes which are explained in the following sections.